oneapi-community/awesome-oneapi/README.md

 ## Projects

 ### HPC
 * [GinkgoOneAPI](https://github.com/ginkgo-project/ginkgo) - In this project we want to explore the potential of having an Intel OneAPI backend for the Gingko software package: https://ginkgo-project.github.io/
 * [Open-source Scientific Applications and Benchmarks](https://github.com/zjin-lcf/oneAPI-DirectProgramming) - This repository contains a collection of data-parallel programs for evaluating oneAPI direct programming.
 Each program is written with CUDA SYCL and OpenMP target offloading.
-Intel® DPC++ Compatibility Tool (DPCT) can convert a CUDA program to a SYCL program
+Intel® DPC++ Compatibility Tool (DPCT) can convert a CUDA program to a SYCL program.
 * [Acceleration of oil &amp](https://github.com/menotti/oil_gas_fpga) -  gas applications on GPUs and FPGAs.
 The objective of this project is to use GPUs and FPGAs to accelerate applications in the oil and gas area.
 * [HPCToolKit](http://hpctoolkit.org/) - HPCToolkit is an open-source performance tool that is in some respects similar to VTune though it also works on Power and ARM architectures.
 It also works on NVIDIA and AMD GPUs.
 Our aim is to also use it for performance analysis of Intel GPUs with Intel’s OpenCL to our targets as a prelude to A0
 * [A Parallel Max-Miner Algorithm For An Efficient Association Rules Learning (ARL) And Knowledge Mining Using The Intel® oneAPI Toolkit](https://github.com/arthurratz/intel_max_miner_oneapi) - This project demonstrates the using of the Intel® oneAPI library to deliver a modern code in Data Parallel C++ implementing a Parallel Max-Miner algorithm to optimize the performance of the association rules learning (ARL) process